UTILITY WAREHOUSE

 Call Listening and Transcript Analysis

-• Bill increases were the number one driver — customers didn’t understand why their charges had shifted.
+1. Bill increases ▸ Customers didn’t understand why their charges had shifted.

-• Refunds and cancellations ranked third — customers weren’t guided on what to do next.
+1. Refunds and cancellations ▸ Customers weren’t guided on what to do next.

 These findings made it clear: the existing experience was failing customers.
-I wanted to understand why, and how design could change that.
+I needed to understand how design could change that.

 Logo